-1. Antarctica was only found relatively recently
+1. It was found fairly recently

 3. Antarctica is far bigger – and more important – than you think

 At over 5.4 million sq.miles (14 million km²) it’s almost twice the size of the United States.
-It’s also home to 90% of all the ice on the planet – something hugely important to climate change scientists given that if it all melted, the oceans would rise by frightening 200 to 210 ft.(60 to 65m).
+Another Antarctica fun fact –it holds 90% of all the ice on the planet.
+This is extremely important to climate change given that if it all melted, the oceans would rise by huge amount – 200 to 210 ft.(60 to 65m).

 5. It doesn’t have a time zone

-8. And its turbulent winds are legendary
+8. The winds are legendary